hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/53__shrImallalitAlAlitaH.md

 > all I was indicating.
 >
 >
-> ​
+>
 >
 > The only benefit of doubt you would give is that since he studied
 > shAstras, maybe he really knows.
 >
 >
-> ​If study doesn't generate knowledge, then what does?
+> If study doesn't generate knowledge, then what does?
 Not studying and
 > some peculiar shock!?
 > We are talking of kAraNa, which itself is kAryaniyatapUrvavR^itti.
 If you
 > think knowledge can't be gained by study, then you must not study yourself
-> and try to get some shock which again is not in your control.​
+> and try to get some shock which again is not in your control.
 >
 > I am sorry, Swamiji, you are doing the same thing that you accuse others
 > of doing!
 I did not say that study does not generate knowledge.